 Canadian Environmental Protection Act (CEPA)

-This act governs the prevention of pollution and the management of toxic substances in Canada.
+This law governs pollution prevention and the management of toxic substances in Canada.
 It imposes obligations on businesses to protect the environment and human health.

 This law regulates environmental protection in Quebec, including waste management and soil contamination.
-Businesses must comply with these regulations to avoid fines and sanctions.
+Businesses must comply with these regulations to avoid fines and penalties.

 Responsibilities and sanctions

-Businesses have a responsibility to comply with environmental regulations and take steps to prevent pollution.
-In the event of non-compliance, they may face fines, sanctions and litigation.
-Rigorous environmental due diligence helps avoid these consequences.
+Companies are responsible for complying with environmental regulations and taking steps to prevent pollution.
+Failure to comply can result in fines, penalties, and litigation.
+Thorough environmental due diligence helps avoid these consequences.

 Case studies and concrete examples